September 11, 2017

 Join Our Shredding Events and Learn More About Legislation

 Businesses in the Northern Virginia are subject to many different pieces of legislation regarding different areas and operations.
-Believe it or not some of these pieces of legislation incorporate document shredding as a required component of day to day operations.
+Believe it or not some of these pieces of legislation incorporate paper shredding as a required component of day-to-day operations.
 This is why we regularly host local shredding events to help businesses understand the need for staying in compliance.

 PROSHRED®’s team of experts in Northern Virginia are well versed in the requirements set out by both federal and state governments in accordance with our NAID Certification.
 And we can explain pieces of legislation that incorporate document shredding at one of the local shredding events that we host.